isuzu-iwb8/hyprDotfiles/README.md

 # hyprDotfiles
-just a reconfiguration, and some more (like dock)
+just a dotfiles for hyprland, and some more (like dock)